-His dissertation, The Civic Ethics of Honor in the Political Theory of Rousseau, Smith, and Kant deals with a problem intrinsic to the modern state: How can it be possible for citizens to not only obey the rule of law by which the modern state arbitrates conflicts among individuals and social groups, but also remain willing to resist the injustice that may originate exactly from the state or dominant social groups?
-In response to this problem, he explores the way in which several prominent thinkers of the 18th century (Rousseau, Smith, and Kant, in particular) transformed the seemingly quixotic sense of honor into a motivation for modern citizens to stand up to injustice without themselves becoming vengeful and unjust.
-As a legacy of Medieval chivalry and a uniquely structured moral motivation, the sense of honor is characterized somewhat paradoxically by an individual’s sensitivity to the praise and blame of social opinion and his independence precisely therefrom.
-Its secularized and democratized version symbolizes the efforts of the 18th century to make pre-modern ethics work in modern conditions, and could remain useful for democratic citizens today to stand up to injustice without being much attracted to vigilante justice.
+In his dissertation, entitled "The Modernization of Honor in Eighteenth-Century Political Theory," Antong attempts to tackle a problem that modern citizens have to face: How can it be possible for them to not only respect the rule of law by which the modern state arbitrates conflicts among individuals and social groups, but also remain willing to resist the injustice that may originate exactly from the state or dominant social groups?
+In response to this problem, he studies the seemingly quixotic sense of honor and investigates the ways in which several prominent thinkers of the eighteenth century (Rousseau, Adam Smith, and Kant, in particular) endeavored to modernize it.
+Contrary to the belief that these thinkers deviated from the tradition of honor and turned honor into a private matter of maintaining one’s integrity, Antong argues that they faithfully inherited the medieval legacy of chivalric honor passed down to them via Hobbes, Mandeville, and Montesquieu.
+In addition, these thinkers significantly democratized and secularized the sense of honor and improved its compatibility with the modern state characterized by equal citizenship, centralized government, and the rule of law.
+As a uniquely structured motivation, the sense of honor combines an individual’s sensitivity to social opinion and one’s independence precisely therefrom into an integral whole.
+In modernizing honor, eighteenth-century thinkers attempted to preserve it as a political motivation for modern individuals to balance their spirits of resistance and law-abidingness.
+Thus, it remains useful for liberal-democratic citizens today to stand up to injustice without being much attracted to vigilante justice.

 Current Appointments & Affiliations